Shrinidhi01-jainuniv/-100dayscodingchallenge/README.md

 Problem Statement: Given an array of student marks, calculate and return the sum of all the marks in the array.

+📌 Day 13: Bitwise Operators

+Problem Statement: Given two integers, perform the following bitwise operations: AND, OR, and XOR.
+Return the results of each operation.